chriskachiokoro/human-resource-employee-analysis/README.md

 ## Acknowledgments

-We would like to thank all contributors who participated in the data collection and analysis process.
+I would like to thank all contributors who participated in the data collection and analysis process.

-If you have any questions or suggestions, please feel free to reach out to us.
-We appreciate your feedback!
+If you have any questions or suggestions, please feel free to reach out to me.
+I appreciate your feedback!